top of page

 Many women worked in informal sewing factories or “sweatshops,” where labor laws were often ignored.

-Despite these struggles, East LA was a place of resilience, creativity, and community pride—qualities that shine through in the characters of Real Women Have Curves.
+Despite these struggles, East L.A. was a place of resilience, creativity, and community pride—qualities that shine through in the characters of Real Women Have Curves

 4. GOOD TO KNOW